 from the curbside for two weeks, beginning the week of Dec.
 26th and

-continuing through the week of January 2nd, on your normal city
+for the first two weeks in January on your normal city

 collection day.
 Trees will be recycled into mulch, so please make

 sure trees are free from plastic,ornaments and other materials.
 If